Harshitvats27/Aegis-Personal-Safety/README.md

 ## ✨ Play Store Status

-Aegis is now officially available on Play Store and has passed the production access on Google Play on [18 June 2026],
+Aegis is now officially available on Play Store and has passed the production access on Google Play on [18 June 2026].
+[Note: Download option will be available to all users all over the world on google play with in 24 to 48 hours from date [18 June 2026 11:40 PM].

 **Dashboard Proof:**